liebke/zookeeper-clj/README.md

     (zk/create-all client "/parent/child-" :sequential? true)
     ;; => "/parent/child-0000000000"

-The create-all function creates the parent nodes if they don't already exists, here we used it to create the "/parent" node.
+The create-all function creates the parent nodes if they don't already exist, here we used it to create the "/parent" node.

 The sequence ID increases monotonically for a given parent directory.